clampist/gemini-player/README.md

   2. Choose “Dark” theme and confirm the UI switches (body class includes `dark-theme`).
   3. Switch back to “Light” and confirm the UI reverts (body class includes `light-theme`).
 - **Expected**: Locale changes match the `hl` parameter; theme toggles update the appearance immediately.

+### Playwright Test Conventions
+- **Naming:** Use camelCase for ad-hoc values declared inside a test.
+Reserve SCREAMING_SNAKE_CASE for constants shared across the module.
+- **Assertions:** Prefer regular `expect` for critical checks.
+Only use `expect.soft` for non-blocking validations and document the rationale with comments when you do.
+- **Steps:** Give each `test.step` a business-meaningful description and keep page-operation details inside helpers under `tests/support/`.